Skip to main content Skip to footer

 View Cart

-How to Power Your Pedalboard
+How to Choose the Best Pedal Power Supply for Your Pedalboard

-How to Power Your Pedalboard
+How to Choose the Best Pedal Power Supply for Your Pedalboard

 Batteries—as musicians we have a love/hate relationship with them, especially when it comes to powering our effects pedals.
 That becomes even more so when our pedals are mounted on a pedalboard and dealing with a dead or dying battery becomes a major project.
 If you're running more than two or three pedals, you've probably started thinking about assembling your own pedalboard, and we're here to help you figure out the right way to keep it all powered and running smoothly.